atansu/IyzicoSimpleCppClientBinCheck/README.md

 2-Install openssl library for Ubuntu: sudo apt-get install libssl-dev

 After installation, you have to link curl and crypto library.
+You can find sample makefile in debug files source.